robyftp/Tree/README.md

-## At the boxing match, the dad got into the popcorn line and the line for hot dogs, but he wanted to stay out of the punchline.
+## What did the judge say to the dentist?
+Do you swear to pull the tooth, the whole tooth and nothing but the tooth?